mgr32/PsISEProjectExplorer/README.md

 * Locate current file in the tree view (ALT+SHIFT+L).
 * Close All But This tab (CTRL+ALT+W).
 * Automatic reindex on file system change.
+* Ask user to reload files on file system change (editor functionality missing in ISE).

 Requires Powershell 3.0 or above.